mcgowan/dealer_web/README.md

-# Stocks
+# Dealer Net

 Demo app for the material design widgets and other features provided by Flutter.

 ## Building

-You can follow these instructions to build the stocks app and install it onto your device.
+You can follow these instructions to build the Dealer Net app and install it onto your device.

 ### Prerequisites